otrv4/otrv4/otrv4.md

   The instance tag of the person sending this message.
 Receiver Instance tag (INT)
   The instance tag of the intended recipient.
 For a pre-key message this will often be 0, since the other party may not have identified their instance tag yet.
-Sender's Version Advertisement (ADV)
+Sender's User Profile (USER-PROF)
-  This is described in the section above on [Creating a Version Advertisement](#creating-a-version-advertisement) G1*i (POINT)
+  This is described in the section above on [Creating a User Profile] (#creating-a-user-profile)
+G1*i (POINT)
   The ephemeral public ECDH key.
 X_i (MPI)